 Pros and Cons of PayPal

-The biggest advantage of PayPal is its popularity and customers are much less likely to hesitate using it.
+The biggest advantage of PayPal is its popularity as well as the fact that customers are much less likely to hesitate when using it.
 Additionally, PayPal allows customers to make purchases directly through your website and accept credit card payments by phone, fax, or mail, as long as you have a business account.

 The downside?
 High transaction fees and sometimes unsatisfactory customer service.